 Thinking to yourself, “can dogs eat cream of mushroom soup?”
 A small amount shouldn’t hurt, but it’s not a good food to give to dogs regularly, if at all.
 Mushroom soups are typically loaded with cream or dairy which can cause stomach issues in dogs, especially those with lactose intolerance.
 In addition, cream of mushroom soup is high in salt and contains garlic, both of which can prove harmful to dogs.

 Medicinal Mushrooms & Mushroom Supplements For Dogs

-Some mushrooms can have a medicinal effect and improve a dog’s immune system to fight cancer and other illnesses.
-They’re also known to support vital organs and promote long-term health.
+Some mushrooms can have a medicinal effect and improve a dog’s immune system and cellular health.
+They also contain antioxidants and digestive enzymes, supporting vital organs and promoting long-term health.
 However, studies are limited, and evidence is not conclusive enough to say how much impact they have or if there are any potential risks or side effects.

 Are you looking for the best mushroom supplements for dogs?
 Medicinal mushrooms come in the form of liquid, capsules, powder, or chewable tablets.
 Talk to your vet, and if they recommend using a mushroom supplement, then there are several types to consider and ways to administer it to your dog.